 During the workshop, different hydrological plans were presented with aim of getting lessons learned and correct mistakes to incorporate them into the new plan.
 The results of this planning process should be integrated into the formally established hydrological planning mechanisms: basin hydrological plans and national hydrological plan.
 The measures that appear in these plans will be transferred to the basin organizations for incorporation into the third cycle hydrological plans (2021-2027).

 In order to offer a more innovative view within the workshop, different experts in the hydrological sector were invited.
 Rafael Casielles, with extensive experience as a project manager in Bioazul and specialized in water reuse, attended this panel of experts.
 Rafael highlighted the relevance of innovation processes in the water sector and how European projects are an instrument to move towards a more sustainable world.
+He presented some projects related to the use of reclaimed water such as SUWANU EUROPE and RichWater.
 He also pointed out that today co-creation in innovation processes is vital, so that the final user can feel part of the final technology or solution developed in the project.

 Tiempo de lectura: 6 minutos BIOAZUL participates in the United Nations Water Conference in New York Water is a key element for achieving the Sustainable …

 Tiempo de lectura: 2 minutos BIOAZUL teaches the training modules on proposal preparation and management of EU projects for the 6 ESRs of easyTRAIN projet …